LibreCAD/ChangeLogs/developers/r-a-v-a-s/2-1/2-1-0/old_cad_toolbar.md

 In the drawing area, right-click will exit the current tool and then open a menu.
 Any tool you use will be placed at the top of the right-click menu.

-You can also create a custom menu that appears when you double-click.
+You can also create custom menus that you can assign to
+Double-Click, Right-Click, Ctrl+Right-Click and Shift+Right-Click.